VividVerseAI/Hackquest-Round-2-Vividverse/README.md

 Quick note: while the demo video didn't showcase the video stitching (previous round's video appended to the chain of video clips) and the /preview page those are indeed operational; the demo only serves to illistrate the mechanism in operation and lifecycle management.

-In addition - I have had an issue with stakeweight being very low so miners are becoming validators,this is because I cannot add liquidity to my subnet due to what appears to be an issue in testnet with adding liquidity.
+In addition - I have had an issue with stakeweight being very low so miners are becoming validators, this is because I cannot add liquidity to my subnet due to what appears to be an issue in testnet with adding liquidity, since liquidity is low I cannot unstake since slippage is so high.

 Also - Hippius S3 storage is also storing video and image assets.